tmpfs/strike/bake.1.markdown

 ## EXIT CODES

+A >0 exit code is used when no task(7) file could be located or no command is available, otherwise the exit code is deferred to the task being executed.

 * `1`:
-	No tasks file available in the current working directory.
+	No task(7) file available in the current working directory (or any parent directories).
 * `2`:
-	No tasks command method available.
+	No task command available.
-* `3`:
+* `>0`:
-	The task method invocation exited with a non-zero exit code.
+	The task command invocation returned a non-zero exit code but did not explicitly call `exit`.

+It is recommended that task command implementations explicitly exit the program using the `quit` and `success` commands declared by console(3).

 ## BUGS